ajavamind/Multi-NX-Camera-Control/README.md

 ## Using MultiNX app

-The latest Android apk can be found in the buildPackage folder in MultiNx.
+The latest Android apk can be found in the buildPackage folder in MultiNX.

 -------------------------------------